Lettuce can be used in a variety of tasty ways. It’s a great addition to sandwiches, and you can always use it in a delicious salads.

 Grab your clean towel and place it over the colander.
 Stand over the sink and shake the colander in all different directions.

 Once you’re done, remove the towel and examine your lettuce.
-If it looks dry enough, then you’ll be ready to utilize it in whatever dish you’re planning to make.
+If it looks dry enough, you’ll be ready to utilize it in whatever dish you’re planning to make.

 4 – Pat the Lettuce Dry

 Another common way that people dry lettuce involves patting it down.
-If you’re washing an entire head of lettuce, then this might be the easiest thing to do.
+If you’re washing an entire head of lettuce, this might be the easiest thing to do.